G17u/cpp-exercises/README.md

 Welcome to my training repository!
 Here I document my journey in mastering C++ and solving complex algorithmic problems.

-This collection includes solutions ranging from basic syntax exercises to advanced competitive programming challenges, with a focus on code efficiency and optimization.
+This collection includes solutions ranging from basic syntax exercises to more complex competitive programming challenges, with a focus on code efficiency and optimization.
+In almost every folder you can find the problem statement for that precise exercise.
+(I might have forgotten a few) The "C programming" folder contains the code I used to practice C, specifically focusing on linked lists.

 ## 🧠 Key Concepts & Techniques
 I implemented solutions covering various computer science topics, including: